es-shims/RegExp.prototype.flags/README.md

 An ES6 spec-compliant `RegExp.prototype.flags` shim.
 Invoke its "shim" method to shim RegExp.prototype.flags if it is unavailable.
 *Note*: `RegExp#flags` requires a true ES5 environment - specifically, one with ES5 getters.

+This package implements the [es-shim API](https://github.com/es-shims/api) interface.
+It works in an ES5-supported environment and complies with the [spec](http://www.ecma-international.org/ecma-262/6.0/#sec-get-regexp.prototype.flags).

 Most common usage:
 ```js
 var flags = require('regexp.prototype.flags');